Victoria Cleland

 Victoria Mary Florence Cleland (born 26 February 1970) is a British banker.
 She is the Director for Banknotes and Chief Cashier of the Bank of England since March 2025, a position she previously held from March 2014 until 1 June 2018 when she was replaced by Sarah John (the third woman to be named as Chief Cashier).
 She is the second woman to hold the post of Chief Cashier.
 She replaced Chris Salmon when he was appointed as Executive Director for Markets at the Bank of England in 2014.
-Before her re-appointment as Chief Cashier she was the Executive Director for Payments for the Bank of England.
+Before her re-appointment as Chief Cashier, she was the Executive Director for Payments for the Bank of England.

 Education

-Cleland studied philosophy, politics and economics at the University of Oxford and was sponsored by the bank for an MBA at Imperial College, London.
+Cleland studied philosophy, politics and economics at the University of Oxford and was sponsored by the bank for an MBA degree at Imperial College, London.